 Together Transparently for Nature

-In her master’s thesis “Responsible Management in Foundations – Derivation of a Recommendation for Implementation using the example of Wilderness International”, president of board Ellen Weiland thoroughly analyzed transparency and, with 40 interviews, conducted a broad stakeholder dialogue.
+In her master’s thesis (in German) „Responsible Management in Foundations – Derivation of a Recommendation for Implementation“ using the example of Wilderness International, former president of board Ellen Weiland thoroughly analyzed transparency and, with 40 interviews, conducted a broad stakeholder dialogue.
 Subsequently, we decided to join the “Initiative Transparente Zivilgesellschaft“ (Initiative for a Transparent Civil Community) and post regular reports about the work of Wilderness International.
 This choice represents the broad consensus of all panel members, employees, volunteers, founding donors, supporters and partners of Wilderness International.

 We are aware that as a charitable organization we owe it to everyone involved to use our financial means responsibly, such that they guarantee the maximum possible achievements in our projects.
 A big part of our work is completed by our many volunteers.
 Since the founding of Wilderness International in April 2008, we have thus never exceeded the quota of a 10% administration cost.
 Our biggest expenditures are the purchase of wilderness areas as well as wide regional and international programs for environmental education.

-This book published in 2016 showcases a more profound insight into our work:
+This book published in 2016 (in German) showcases a more profound insight into our work:

-On top of joining the Initiative Transparente Zivilgesellschaft, Wilderness International is going to sign the International Non-Governmental Organisations Accountability Charter in 2019.
+On top of joining the Initiative Transparente Zivilgesellschaft, Wilderness International is going to sign the International Non-Governmental Organisations Accountability Charter.
 In doing so, Wilderness International is committing to high Standards of transparency, accountability and effectiveness for international NGOs.
 An annual statement of accounts will do justice to that.

 In Germany, there are no universal obligations for publications in the non-profit sector.
 Nonetheless, we consider it important for charitable organizations to disclose their structures, activities and finances in a transparent administration.
 Thus, we joined the Initiative Transparente Zivilgesellschaft and signed Transparency International e.V.’s 10-point commitment to disclose our activities.